-Primary and urgent care visits can be arranged under the following conditions:
+Primary care visits can be arranged under the following conditions:

 - Patient is an older adult with physical or cognitive limitations that make leaving the house challenging, or require one-person assistance (homelimited or homebound).
 Lack of transportation alone is not sufficient.